karasakalmt/orai/README.md

 Orai represents a next-generation oracle solution that combines the power of AI verification with blockchain's trustless infrastructure.
 By building on the 0G Network and utilizing Hardhat 3's modern development features, Orai delivers a scalable, secure, and decentralized platform for real-world data integration.

-The platform's unique stake-based voting mechanism ensures answer accuracy while rewarding participants, creating a self-sustaining ecosystem of validators and users.
+The platform's cryptographic proof verification ensures answer authenticity and transparency, creating a trustless ecosystem for verified data.
 Whether you're building DeFi applications, prediction markets, or any dApp requiring verified external data, Orai provides the infrastructure you need.

 **Key Advantages**:
 - ✅ AI-powered answer verification through 0G's decentralized network
-- ✅ Economically incentivized accuracy through stake-based voting
+- ✅ Cryptographic proof verification for answer authenticity
 - ✅ Low-cost operations on 0G Network
 - ✅ Modern development stack with TypeScript and Hardhat 3
 - ✅ Production-ready with comprehensive testing and documentation